Phone-GWP-group

 There are six steps in the cardboard recycling process.

-This guide provides you with an overview of the complete cardboard recycling process.
+In this guide, we’ll provide you with an overview of the complete cardboard recycling process.
 It also covers limitations, differences between virgin and recycled fibres, and the business advantages of using recyclable (and recycled) cardboard packaging.

 Contents